UBC-Thunderbots/Software/docs/getting-started.md

     4. For `Bazel Command` you can put any bazel command, like `build`, `run`, `test`, etc.
     5. Click `Ok`, then there should be a green arrow in the top right corner by the drop-down menu.
 Click it and the test will run!

-### Running our AI, Simulator or Robot Diagnostics
+### Running our AI, Simulator, SimulatedTests or Robot Diagnostics

 1. Open your terminal and run `ifconfig`.
 2. Pick the network interface you would like to use: